kide-vm/kide/CodeStyle.md

 ### Brackets

 While ruby allows the omission of brackets even with arguments, i try to avoid that because of readability.
 There may be an exception for an assignment, a single call with a single arg.
 Brackets without arguments look funny though.

+### Spacing and indent

+Indent at 2 Spaces (no tabs, not 4 spaces)

+Space around things, like assignment, operators

+### Single line versions

+Ruby has single line versions for mny things, like if and while.
+Use them if the code fits comfortably on the line.
+Eg "return true if(somthing)".

+Each is used a lot in ruby, and for each/collect etc and other block passing the convention is to use curly braces for one-liners, and do-end for multi-line.

 ### Method length